 Just don’t expect it to cut in super neat triangles.
-The crumbly base and the disc of chocolate will keep this handmade and artisian looking.
+The crumbly base and the disc of chocolate will keep this looking handmade and artisan.
+I think it’s all the better for it!

-I had to wait for dark and the bees were asleep before I could get my lavender.
+I had to wait for dark when most of the bees were asleep before I could get near my lavender.
 My neighbour keeps bee hives and they have loved it this year.

 Gently melt the butter in a saucepan.
 Meanwhile crush up your digestive biscuits.

-Add the crumbs into the pan along with a small pinch of salt and your lavender buds (you can crush them a little in a pestle and mortar to release the flavour).
+Add the crumbs into the pan along with a small pinch of salt and your lavender buds (you should crush them a little in a pestle and mortar to release the flavour).

 Keep tasting and adding a little more lavender at a time – it needs to be a good flavour without tasting of soap or body lotion!